operagxoksana/optimistic-indexer/README.md

 ## GraphQL support
 Indexer provides a GraphQL API to query indexed events.
 You can access the GraphQL playground at `http://localhost:3000/graphql` (by default, you can change the port in `main.ts` file)

+## Improved throughput
+Indexer supports dividing the indexing work among different workers (k8s pods) leading to faster indexing and increased throughput when indexing events from multiple chains.
+You can change the [NO_OF_WORKERS](/src/constants.ts) based on how many workers you have available and indexer will divide the chains among those workers automatically.

 ## Support

 Indexer is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please create an issue in the github repo.